England secure all-time great win over Pakistan

 But after Robinson removed Salman Agha and Azhar, England could only be defeated by the fading light.

-With the stadium nearly full and the crowd engrossed, Anderson snared Zahid Mahmood and Haris Rauf in the same over.
+With the stadium nearly full and the crowd engrossed, 40-year-old Anderson snared Zahid Mahmood and Haris Rauf in the same over.

 Naseem and Mohammad Ali survived for nine overs, before Leach sent England into wild celebrations.